derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/05/2026 17:59:12 : 3 Database Admins walked into a NoSQL bar.
+19/05/2026 18:03:53 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Pirates go 'arg!', computer pirates go 'argv!'
+How many programmers does it take to change a lightbulb?
+None, that's a hardware problem.
 <!-- replace-with-joke ends -->